rooi/homebridge-lightwaverf/README.md

 1. Install homebridge using: npm install -g homebridge
 2. Install this plugin using: npm install -g homebridge-lightwaverf
 3. Update your configuration file.
 See the sample below.
+4. Start homebridge
+5. Allow access on the lightwaverf link.
+Issue a command using homekit and press the botton on the link to grant access

 # Configuration

+There are two options to configure lightwaverf.
+When you have the 'old' lightwaverf link (pre 2016) You can use the email, 4 digit pin and host to configure the plugin automatically using:
 Configuration sample:

  ```